mab2zq/updated_instructions/Basic-instructions.md

 * `sbrt_radiomics/src/ccr_phantom_analysis/slurm/random_ROI_template.txt`

 This will tell SLURM to email you when your jobs start/finish/fail/etc

+In the same files delete

+'''
+module unload python
+module load gcc/7.1.0
+module load intel/18.0
+module load mvapich2/2.3.1
+module load openmpi/3.1.4
+module load python/3.6.6
+'''

+These modules are unnecessary for running the code, although may have been used when John wrote the code.
+These modules interfere with those in place of (sbrt_radiomics_env) and some of them are no longer present in Rivanna and will generate errors.

+#### OPTIONAL: Add error files

+Add the following line to generate error files.
+These should not be necessary since the code is expected to be working, but can be useful in troubleshooting.

+'''
+#SBATCH --error=preprocess_PATIENTSTR.err
+'''

+#### OPTIONAL: Change all file paths to absolute

+In the templates replace all relative file paths and also change them in the following three files

+'''
+/home/YOURNAME/sbrt_radiomics/src/preprocess/proprocess.sh
+/home/YOURNAME/sbrt_radiomics/src/radiomics/radiomics.sh
+/home/YOURNAME/sbrt_radiomics/src/radiomics/one_off/binned_in_z/radiomics.sh
+'''

 ### Preprocess
 From your `/nv` directory, do the following